 The most common side effects from the Jynneos vaccine are:

-Have you had monkeypox or gotten vaccinated?
-What questions do you still have about monkeypox?
+Have you had mpox or gotten vaccinated?
+What questions do you still have about mpox?
 Share your experience or thoughts in the comments below, or start a conversation by posting on your Activities page.